Micmac Manual

 An edge in the

-tree.
+ucttree.
 Represents an action taken from a state.
-The value of an action is the value of its target state which is not quite as generic as it could be; feel free to specializeaverage-reward
+The value of an action is the value of its target state which is not quite as generic as it could be; feel free to specializeaverage-rewardfor the edges if that's not the case.

 [accessor] from-node uct-edge (:from-node)